 Kanyakumari was once referred to as the Alexandria of the east.
 This place has been a great center for art, culture, civilization, and pilgrimage for years.
 It was also a famous center for commerce and trade.
 During the early part of the eighth century AD, Islam entered the southern part of India through the sea route with traders and missionaries.
 Through St. Thomas, one of the twelve Apostles of Christ, Christianity arrived in this area in AD 52.

-During the British Raj, Kanyakumari was bestowed the dry title of Cape Comorin, necessitated perhaps by the Englishmen's inability to pronounce local names.
+Kanyakumari was also under the control of the Cholas, the Cheras, the Pandyas, and the Nayaks who were great rulers of south India.
+During the British Raj, Kanyakumari was granted the dry title of Cape Comorin, necessitated perhaps by the Englishmen's inability to pronounce local names.

 Legend has it that Kanya Devi, an avatar of Goddess Parvati, was to wed Lord Shiva, the destroyer in the Hindu trinity.
 But he did not turn up at the auspicious time and the wedding never took place.
 The rice and cereals meant for the marriage remained uncooked.

 Tourist Attractions in Kanyakumari

 Here are the top 5 places to visit in Kanyakumari -

 An iconic monument, the Vivekananda Rock Memorial consists of two main structures.
 An exciting ferry ride takes the visitors to the small rock island.

 The beautiful statue is dedicated to the successful poet and philosopher Thiruvalluvar.
 Perched upon a 38-foot pedestal, the statue is an important landmark in the coastal town.